**The deadline to make contributions to your IRA for the 2023 tax year is April 15, 2024.

 Traditional Individual Retirement Account (IRA)

-An Individual Retirement Account offers tax deferred interest earnings to the customer planning for their retirement.
+An Individual Retirement Account (IRA) offers tax-deferred interest earnings to the individual planning for his or her retirement.
 You and your spouse can contribute up to the defined limits each year, with the taxes on any interest earned postponed until the money is withdrawn.
-What’s more, the contribution itself may be tax deductible that year.
-(Consult your tax advisor before opening an IRA.
-This account is subject to FDIC insurance rules and limitations.
-An IRA certificate of deposit is FDIC-insured for added protection of your retirement nest egg.)
+What’s more, the contribution itself may be tax deductible that year.*

 Planning for the future means thinking through the long-term implications of your savings.
-Your retirement savings strategy may include a Roth Individual Retirement Account (IRA), sometimes referred to as a “back-ended” IRA.
+Your retirement savings strategy may include a Roth Individual Retirement Account, sometimes referred to as a “back-ended” IRA.

 Here’s how it works:

-- When you are ready to retire, enjoy your earnings tax-free
+- When you are ready take distributions, you’ll enjoy your earnings tax-free.